jovotech/jovo-framework/docs/03_app-configuration/README.md

 You can find all the information regarding server configuration in this section: [App Configuration > Server](./server).

 ### App.js - Application Logic
-[`App.js`]() is used for the logic of your voice application, which contains handlers, intents and the configuration of your voice app (we will get to that shortly).
+The `app` folder, and specifically `app.js` is used for the logic of your voice application, which contains handlers, intents and the configuration of your voice app (we will get to that shortly).

 ```javascript
 'use strict';